commander-apemanx/Comtrade-DC-Offset/README.md

 Lots of work is still planned and being done on this project and it is in its infancy.
 The end goal is for this program to analyse such a file, detect a Power System Transmission line fault and get the relevant Currents Voltages and Power from the Oscillographic recordings and populate the data on a Spreadsheet.
-Python - pandas libraries are to be included in the Future but as of now OpenpyXL is used.
+Python - pandas libraries are to be included in the Future but as of now OpenpyXL and csv_read is used.

 All Fault detection and Mathematics happens in the Script: faultdetect.py DCRUNClass is the script where the program essentially runs and executes.
 It is dirty and ugly programming but works to to the basic tasks.